Distribution

 The logic is psychological and it is well supported by how people value things they already have.
 During the trial window, the user adopts the premium features and builds them into their workflow.
 When the window closes and those features disappear, they feel the loss.
 Loss is a stronger motivator than gain.
 A user who has experienced the full product and then had it taken away converts better than one who only ever saw the free tier, because they are buying back something they already used, not buying something they have never had.

 Superhuman is the example most often cited publicly for popularizing the reverse-trial framing, and the model has since spread across SaaS precisely because it captures the strengths of both approaches.
-You get the wide top-of-funnel of no-card signup, the decision-forcing of a window, the complete-product evaluation of a trial, and the soft retention of a free tier for people who are not ready yet.
 The cost is complexity: you have to build and maintain both a premium and a degraded experience, and design the downgrade carefully so it stings without feeling punitive.

 For a solo founder whose product has a clear premium experience and a reasonable time-to-value, the reverse trial is frequently the highest-converting structure available, and it deserves a look before you default to a plain trial or plain freemium.